 Customers’ demands for low-carbon solutions continue to grow—for things like electric mobility solutions (batteries and hydrogen fuel cells) and heat pumps—while industrial demand for electrification is also on the rise.
 New technological advancements in areas like utility-scale solar photovoltaic (PV), wind, and energy storage are reshaping the sector—while other technologies like small nuclear reactors, biomass, hydro, geothermal, and distributed generation are swiftly entering the scene.

-To continue moving forward, the industry must keep pushing for more regulatory certainty, swifter permit processes in all key markets, and the availability and readiness of the necessary technologies.
+To continue moving forward, the industry should keep pushing for more regulatory certainty, swifter permit processes in key markets, and the availability and readiness of the necessary technologies.

 Read the full report to learn more about Deloitte’s recommendations.